 What’s the point of having a big and healthy lawn?
 After all, it’s just an area with grass growing outside your home, right?
 Wrong!
 A lawn is so much more than that.
 It helps you turn your fitness goals into action, run a local environmental improvement program and it boosts your mental health.

 That said, one essential tool that every homeowner needs to maintain a sizeable lawn is a gas-powered weed wacker.
 Since it’s a heavy duty machine, you’ll be able to cut more grass in a short amount of time.
 Plus, you can take gas trimmers as far away as you want without having to worry about the battery running out or short electric cords getting unplugged.

 And the best part is that adding fuel only takes a few seconds.
-It’s not like using a rechargeable battery, where you’d have to wait for hours before the battery becomes fully charged.
+It’s not like using a rechargeable battery, where you’d have to have an extra battery or wait hours before the battery becomes fully charged.
 This article highlights some of the best gas weed eater on the market.

 Gas Weed Eater Buyer’s Guide

 Opting for a gas string trimmer instead of the electric or the battery-powered one is just half the battle.
 There are tons of gas-powered weed eaters on the market and finding the perfect one can be quite a daunting task.

 To narrow down your list of options, there are several features you need to check.
 In fact, it is these features that make some weed eaters better than their counterparts.
 These factors are highlighted below:

 This is the most crucial component of every gas-powered machine.
 When it comes to string trimmers, the power of the engine determines just how efficient the device will be at cutting grass and bushes.
 When examining the engine, pay close attention to its capacity.
 While some weed eaters have very powerful engines others do not.